The birth of Apple's superphone

 Launched: March 2016

-The latest cheaper release from Apple is the iPhone SE, which takes a lot of features from the iPhone 5S and brought them into a phone ready to face the market of 2016.
+A cheaper release from Apple, the original iPhone SE took a lot of features from the iPhone 5S and brought them into a phone ready to face the market of 2016.

-It's the perfect choice for you if you're looking for a smaller iPhone as it comes with a 4-inch screen.
+At the time it would have been the perfect choice for you if you were looking for a smaller iPhone as it comes with a 4-inch screen.
 The body looks much like the iPhone 5S and while the design may seem a little tired, it still feels premium to the touch.

 Plus the iPhone SE comes with a 12MP rear-facing camera, a 64GB storage option and iOS 9 software.